RobustNLP/TestNER/README.md

 🔭:If you use any tools or datasets in this project, please kindly cite the following paper: Boxi Yu, Yiyan Hu, Qiuyang Mang, Wenhan Hu, Pinjia He.
 + [**ESEC/FSE'23**]
 ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE)*, 2023.

+### Feedback
+Should you have any questions, please post to [the issue page](https://github.com/RobustNLP/TestNER/issues), or email Boxi Yu via boxiyu@link.cuhk.edu.cn.